Table Of Contents

 Opsview

-Opview’s Opspack provides several Host Templates, enabling you to manage multiple Azure Cloud Resources, among them VMs, load balancers, and storage accounts.
+Opview’s Opspack provides several host templates, enabling you to manage multiple Azure Cloud Resources, including VMs, load balancers, and storage accounts.
 You can choose from over a dozen Host Templates to ease your getting started.

-Azure Express Scan provides a configuration wizard to guide you through and quickly discover Microsoft Azure objects (Hosts) within a given Azure subscription and automatically import them into Opsview.
+Azure Express Scan provides a configuration wizard to guide you through quickly discovering Microsoft Azure objects (Hosts) within a given Azure subscription and automatically importing them into Opsview.

 21. Nodinite – Azure monitoring agent with business process management